Package Guard Guide to a Missing UPS Package

 - If your package’s status shows a missing delivery, your first step is to contact the shipper.

-- After you contact the shipper, UPS works with them to search for the package (see the process below).
+- After you contact the shipper, UPS works with them to search for the package (see the process listed in next section).

 - You’ll need to work with the shipper through this process to determine if a replacement item or refund will be granted.